 Training in the administration, interpretation, and application of instruments used in the assessment of personality in adults and children including multicultural perspectives.
 Methods of assessment will include objective personality instruments.
 Prerequisites: EDPC644 and a course in abnormal psychology.
-Limited to students enrolled in Counseling Psychology, Community Counseling, or Clinical Mental Health Counseling, or by permission of instructor.
+Students are also required to register for EDPC750 PO8.
+Lab fee required.
+Limited to students enrolled in Counseling Psychology or Clinical Mental Health Counseling, or by permission of instructor.
+(Doctorate-level)

-Assessment III: Psychological Decision Making and Interventions
+Psychological Decision Making and Interventions

 A study of psychological diagnosis using processing instruments and information from various sources.
 A cross-battery approach to assessment and report writing will also be discussed.
 A study of appropriate interventions for various diagnoses will be emphasized.
+Students are also required to register for EDPC753 PO7.
 Lab fee required.
-Prerequisites: EDPC651 and 652.
-Limited to students enrolled in Counseling Psychology, School Psychology, Community Counseling, Clinical Mental Health Counseling, or School Counseling, or by permission of instructor.
+Prerequisite: EDPC652.
+Limited to students enrolled in Counseling Psychology, School Psychology, Clinical Mental Health Counseling or School Counseling, or by permission of instructor.